czgarrett/CZGPolygonLayer/README.md

 For a quick refresher, here's the order that GL_TRIANGLE_STRIP draws vertices:

 	// Points in the polygon are drawn as GL_TRIANGLE_STRIP.
-	// To refresh your memory, if you've got a number of points in a polygon, they're drawn in the
+	// If you've got a number of points in a polygon, they're drawn in the
 	// following order:
 	//
 	//       v1----v3----v5